-- Noise from underneath the car that resembles a knock, which gets louder as you accelerate (for serious flex disc damage).
+- Noise underneath the car resembles a knock, which gets louder as you accelerate (for serious flex disc damage).

-There are a number of reasons a flex disc starts to crack or be damaged.
+There are several reasons a flex disc starts to crack or be damaged.

 - Car age.
 The older the car gets, the more degradation happens.

-- Alignment of drivetrain.
-When a drivetrain is misaligned, it will cause too much stretch on the flex disc causing the latter to wear and crack.
+- Alignment of the drivetrain.
+When a drivetrain is misaligned, it will cause too much stretch on the flex disc, causing the latter to wear and crack.

 Mercedes Flex Disk Possible Solutions

-Just like the other parts of a vehicle, a flex disc needs a regular check up.
-During every oil change, check up on it along with the brake lines, CV boot, power steering fluid, etc. Or if you start feeling unusual vibration and/or knocking sound, you need to check the flex disc for cracks.
+Just like the other parts of a vehicle, a flex disc needs a regular check-up.
+During every oil change, check up on it along with the brake lines, CV boot, power steering fluid, etc. Or, if you start feeling unusual vibrations and/or knocking sounds, you need to check the flex disc for cracks.

-To do this, get under you car and look for the discs.
+To do this, get under your car and look for the discs.
 You may need to grab the driveshaft and move the disc to see the cracks.
-When you any sign of damage, replace it immediately.
+When you see any sign of damage, replace it immediately.

-Replacing the flex disc does not require removing the entire driveshaft and it is job as long as you have Star Bit Socket Set.
+Replacing the flex disc does not require removing the entire driveshaft, and it is a job as long as you have Star Bit Socket Set.
 You only need to remove what needs to be removed: the disc itself.
-Replacing it is not hard, but you have to be very careful that you put the new one properly.
+Replacing it is not hard, but you must be very careful to put the new one properly.

-Because it is relatively easy to take the disc off its place, it is highly possible that you don’t remember how it was oriented or where the bolts were and how they were positioned.
-To save you from the trouble of replacing the disc over and over, remember that there is only one proper way to position the disc.
-In fact, there is a direction orientation written in German that says something along the line “diese Seite in der hinteren” (this side to the rear).
+Because it is relatively easy to take the disc off its place, it is highly possible that you don’t remember how it was oriented, where the bolts were, and how they were positioned.
+To save you from the trouble of replacing the disc repeatedly, remember that there is only one proper way to position the disc.
+There is a direction orientation written in German that says something along the line of “diese Seite in der hinteren” (this side to the rear).

 Replacing the rear flex disc follows the same rule.
-But when removing it, start with unbolting the ones connected to the driveshaft.
-When the driveshaft has dropped a little, unbolt the ones that are connected to the differential.
+But when removing it, start by unbolting the ones connected to the driveshaft.
+When the driveshaft has dropped a little, unbolt the ones connected to the differential.
 Putting the new one back follows these steps in reverse order.

 Mercedes Flex Disc Replacement Cost

-If you have an auto repair shop replace the flex disk on your Mercedes-Benz expect to pay between $300-$500 depending on your location and model of MB.
-If you do it yourself you can spend around $100 for the Mercedes-Benz Genuine flex disk.
+If you have an auto repair shop replace the flex disk on your Mercedes-Benz, expect to pay between $300-$500 depending on your location and the model of MB.
+If you do it yourself, you can spend around $100 for the Mercedes-Benz Genuine flex disk.

 Mercedes Flex Disc For Sale

-If you would like to save even more there are many aftermarket flex disks for Mercedes-Benz for well under $100 USD.
+If you would like to save even more, Mercedes-Benz has many aftermarket flex disks for well under $100.
 Check out the lowest price on Mercedes Flex Disk by clicking here for Amazon and click here to check eBay.

 In short, the original cost of about $50 dollars and a few portions of your time may be multiplied tenfold if the problem is ignored.
 Hence, as the saying goes, “prevention is better than cure.”